 - Share the story of this animal with others.
 Simply raising awareness about this species can contribute to its overall protection.

-Two male North American beavers named Chipper and Birch live on American Trail.
+Two male North American beavers, named Chipper and Aspen, live on American Trail.